blakesmods/web/apps/web/content/wiki/mysticalagriculture/items/experience-capsule.md

 While in a players inventory, any Experience Orbs picked up by the player will automatically go into the Experience Capsule.

-Experience can be manually added from the players experience to the Capsule by right-clicking it.
-Experience can also be taken from the Capsule and added to the players experience by shift-right-clicking it.
+As of version 7.0.1, Experience can be manually added from the player's Experience to the Capsule by right-clicking it.
+Experience can also be taken from the Capsule and added to the player's Experience by shift-right-clicking it.